graphlab-fr/cosma-cli/docs/en.md

 node app modelize -c
 ```

-Each citation key is then replaced by a short reference and an entry in the bibliography.
-All data from all cited references is stored in the cosmoscope as JSON data, into `<code id="used-citation-references">` tag.
+Each citation key is then replaced by a short reference and an entry in the bibliography (placed at the bottom of the cards).

 ```
 According to (Le Deuff 2014, p.
 22; Perret 2020).